victor-navarro/calmr/README.md

 `vignette("calm_basics", package = "calm")`

-If you just want to do some quick simulating, launch the visual interface via:
+If you want to do some simulations using the companion app, you must install the `calm.app` package and then launch the app.

 ```
-library(calm)
+devtools::install_github("victor-navarro/calm.app")
-app()
+calm.app::launch_app()
 ```

 ## Try the online Shiny app